My research on ML systems efficiency spans three main areas:

 Steven Kolawole*, Don Dennis*, Ameet Talwalkar, Virginia Smith

-Develops a training-free cascading framework using ensemble agreement as a confidence signal.
-Achieves 2-25× cost reductions while maintaining or improving accuracy across diverse tasks.
+Develops a training-free cascading framework using ensemble agreement as a confidence signal for routing.

 Resource-Constrained NLP